refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 ## Introduction

-In this blog, we'll show you how to create a React admin panel using **refine** and PrimeReact.
+In this blog, we'll show you how to create a React admin panel using [**refine**](https://github.com/refinedev/refine) and [PrimeReact](https://github.com/primefaces/primereact).

 First, we'll explain what **refine** is and how it helps build admin panels easily.

 Next, we'll guide you step-by-step on creating a new **refine** application and installing PrimeReact.
-You'll learn how to combine these technologies to make a fully functional admin panel.
+You'll learn how to combine these technologies to make a fully functional React admin panel.

 Throughout this post, we'll also cover the basics of PrimeReact, including its components and how to use them in your app.